ChristopherA/Lists-of-High-Signal-Low-Noise-Links/LocationPrivacy-ContractTracing-PublicHealthVsPrivacy-COVID19.md

 ## Notable Tweets

+- Nidhi Razdan on Twitter: "Here goes: What is NOT allowed across India, irrespective of Zone: travel by air, rail, metro, inter-State movt by road; schools, colleges, hotels and restaurants; cinema halls, malls, gyms, sports complexes etc; social, political,cultural and other gatherings; religious places" #THREAD https://twitter.com/Nidhi/status/1256215330583654401 / Twitter]
+- Covered Dish People on Twitter: "The apps that we call "contact tracing" apps don't do contact tracing - they do "exposure notification."
+Exposure notification is a useful adjunct to the labor-intensive work of contact tracing, but it is no substitute for it." #THREAD https://twitter.com/doctorow/status/1256593592115531776 / Twitter]
 - [(1) John Scott-Railton on Twitter: "Lots of contact tracing apps make assertions of unique, private identifiers.
 This doesn't mean that they are resistant to linkage attacks that leverage beacons to de-anonymize users.
 Here's a theoretical attack example from @ashk4n... https://t.co/WflNB0C3nv" / Twitter](https://twitter.com/jsrailton/status/1250088001042034689)
 - [(1) ashkan soltani on Twitter: "Here's an example linkage attack you could deploy to identify people that report positive for #COVID19 via apps that rely on @Apple / @Google’s "Privacy-Preserving Contact Tracing" API (applies to any contact tracing app that utilize publicly broadcast identifiers) #THREAD:" / Twitter](https://twitter.com/ashk4n/status/1250071326372638736)
 - [Andrew Exum on Twitter: "Interesting note from @TexasStandard today: Contact tracing is harder when people don’t answer their phones, and people don’t answer their phones because spammers have conditioned them to not do so when they don’t have the number saved in their contacts." / Twitter](https://twitter.com/exumam/status/1250476647138177027?s=21)